 You should then contact each firm to make an appointment and take along a list of the questions that you want answered at the meeting.

 It might be a good idea to get confirmation in writing on some of these matters (particularly with respect to fees) to avoid any disputes in the future.

-It may also be worthwhile obtaining the contact details for three of the firm’s business clients, so that you can ask further questions about the firm and its services.
+Further due diligence in obtaining the contact details for three of the firm’s business clients should be considered, so that you can ask further questions about the firm and its services.

-Finally, take time to consider your decision and don’t be afraid to consult a friend or business colleague.
+Finally, take time to make your final decision carefully and don’t be afraid to consult a friend or business colleague.

 This article, while written by accredited tax agent and practising chartered accountant Joe Kaleb of the small business portal Australianbiz, does not constitute financial advice.
 For advice on your specific situation, MYOB recommends engaging a qualified professional directly.